caroli9/recsports/c-smallgrouptraining.md

 A program with stand up paddle surfing, combined with yoga.
 The sport combines hatha yoga and vinyasa yoga asanas, or poses, with surfing.
 During SUP Yoga, you will be doing yoga poses on a paddleboard in the pool.

-For more information about the programs, the coaches, and how to sign up visit our Small Group Training [Formats + Schedule Page](http://www.recsports.vt.edu/getactive/smallgroup/formatdescriptions.html).
+For more information about the programs, the coaches, and how to sign up, visit our Small Group Training [Formats + Schedule Page](http://www.recsports.vt.edu/getactive/smallgroup/formatdescriptions.html).